 - CPR Certification ($5.00 card fee) is required.

-This 132-hour course prepares individuals with theoretical, technical, and clinical skills needed to maintain equipment and provide patient care to those being treated for chronic renal diseases.
+This 129-hour course prepares individuals with theoretical, technical, and clinical skills needed to maintain equipment and provide care to patients treated for chronic renal diseases.
 Successful completion of this course will prepare individuals for employment as a dialysis technician in hospitals, renal dialysis facilities, and clinics.
 After one year of work experience, individuals may be eligible to sit for national certification as a Clinical Hemodialysis Technician.
-Required text, Core Curriculum For Dialysis Technicians, approximately $50.00.
-(13.2 CEU)
+(12.9 CEUs)

 Nurse Aide Level I